 The 2011-2013 Kawasaki Ninja 1000 Gen 1 has the following tyres and tyre sizes standard, plus the following recommended tyre pressures.

 |Front||120/70 ZR17 M/C (58W)||BRIDGESTONE BATTLAX BT016F BB||250 kPa/36psi|

 |Rear||190/50 ZR17 M/C (73W)||BRIDGESTONE BATTLAX BT016R BB||290 kPa/42psi|

-The Kawasaki Ninja 1000 is the “comfortable” sport bike.
-It’s often thought of as a Z1000 with a fairing.
-Upright, comfortable, and with enough creature comforts to take you long distances, but much more sporty than its sedate older siblings like the Z1000 or the Concours 14.
+The Ninja 1000 is often thought of as a Kawasaki Z1000 with a fairing.
+Upright, comfortable, and with enough creature comforts to take you long distances, but much more sporty than its sedate older siblings like the Versys 1000 or the Concours 14.

-With an inline-four engine that makes 102 kW (138hp) at the crank, the Z1000 is no lightweight.
+With an inline-four engine that makes 102 kW (138hp) at the crank, the Z1000 is not a low-powered bike.
 Crank the throttle and there’s a really nice intake roar that gets the juices flowing as rpms rise.
 Riders coming off a ZX-10R may miss the adrenaline rush, but only when they’re REALLY pushing it.

-The riding position is very comfortable.
+The riding position of the Ninja 1000 is very comfortable.
 Not quite bolt upright, like you get on an adventure bike, but nearly there.
 The styling says “sports”, but the moment you put your hands on the clip-on handlebars, you know that you could ride this bike all day.
 In everyday riding it’s actually easy to forget, which is another way of saying it’s a little sedate and not as exciting as a sportbike… which doesn’t mean it’s not capable.